 \section{Acknowledgement}

 This work was supported by Dartmouth College, and in particular by the many network and IT staff who assisted us in configuring the Wi-Fi network infrastructure to collect data, and who patiently answered our many questions about the network and its operation.
 We furthermore appreciate the support of research colleagues and staff who have contributed to our data-collection and data-analytics infrastructure over the years: most notably Wayne Cripps, Tristan Henderson, Patrick Proctor, Anna Shubina, and Jihwang Yeo.
+Jose Manuel Garc\'ia-Gim\'enez is acknowledged for his enthusiastic work on the FCParser.

 Some of the Dartmouth effort was funded through support from ACM SIGMOBILE and by an early grant from the US National Science Foundation under award number 0454062.